awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

   1. On the unhealthy WorkSpace, confirm that the minimum [port requirements](workspaces-port-requirements.md) are met\.
 + Make sure the SkyLightWorkSpacesConfigService service can respond to health checks\.
 To troubleshoot this issue, see [My users receive the message "WorkSpace Status: Unhealthy\.
 We were unable to connect you to your WorkSpace\.
 Please try again in a few minutes\."](#unhealthy_cant_connect)\.
-+ Rebuild the WorkSpace from the Workspaces console\.
++ Rebuild the WorkSpace from the WorkSpaces console\.
 Because rebuilding a WorkSpace can potentially cause a loss of data, this option should be used only if all other attempts to correct the problem have been unsuccessful\.

 ### My WorkSpace is unexpectedly crashing or rebooting<a name="crash_web_access"></a>

-If your WorkSpace is repeatedly crashing or rebooting and your error logs or crash dumps are pointing to problems with `spacedeskHookKmode.sys` or `spacedeskHookUmode.dll`, or if you're receiving the following error messages, you might need to disable Web Access to the WorkSpace:
+If your WorkSpace configured for PCoIP is repeatedly crashing or rebooting and your error logs or crash dumps are pointing to problems with `spacedeskHookKmode.sys` or `spacedeskHookUmode.dll`, or if you're receiving the following error messages, you might need to disable Web Access to the WorkSpace:

 ```
 The kernel power manager has initiated a shutdown transition.